MayaFlux/MayaFlux/docs/Tutorials/SculptingData/VisualMateriality.md

 **Tokens:** `| Graphics` registers components with visual-rate scheduler
 **No draw loop:** Subsystem handles timing, you declare structure

-**Next:** Section 2 will show you `PointCollectionNode` for rendering many points efficiently, and Section 3 will drive point positions from audio nodes—finally crossing the audio/visual boundary.
+**Next:** Section 2 will show you `PointCollectionNode` for rendering many points efficiently, and Section 3 will drive point positions from audio nodes, finally crossing the audio/visual boundary.

 ---